ktzavellas/Delicious-Stores-App/README.md

   4. Paste the above token inside the **.env.local** file
   5. Open the terminal in the project directory and run npm install.
   6. Run npm start.

+## Note

+At the moment only valid german zipcodes are accepted.
+Enjoy...